Yeezy (company): Yeezy Porn

-On April 24, 2024, West announced via social media Yeezy Porn, a pornography venture with a video depicting a blank white screen with the text "YEEZY PORN IS CUMMING 4 24 24".
-This announcement garnered mostly negative reactions from West's fanbase and was thought to be cancelled.
+Yeezy Porn (stylized as YZY PRN or YZYPRN) was a pornography venture announced by West on April 24, 2024, with a video depicting a blank white screen with the text "YEEZY PORN IS CUMMING 4 24 24."
+This announcement garnered mostly negative reactions from West's fanbase and was thought to be canceled.
 In February 2025, West replied to a tweet inquiring about the venture with the statement "it's still cumming".
 In April 2025, West posted a piece by pornography artist Devin Dickie with the statement "Who is the artist that made this I want to work with them at YZYPRN".